-In case you have a really-really bad day and your Windows 7 or 8 will not start no matter what, the bootable System Repair Disc or Recovery Drive will come in handy for restoring a system image.
+In case you have a really really bad day and your Windows 7, 8, 8.1 or 10 will not start no matter what, the bootable System Repair Disc (CD/DVD) or Recovery Drive (USB) will come in handy for restoring a system image.

-After your computer starts from the CD or DVD, a black screen with text Press any key to boot from CD or DVD appears.
+After your computer starts from the USB drive or CD/DVD, a black screen with text Press any key to boot from CD or DVD appears.
 Press Enter or Space key on your keyboard within 5 seconds, otherwise your broken Windows will start again.

-Windows will then load files from the disc.
+Windows will then load necessary files from the disc or drive.
 This will take some time.

 For Windows 7 System Repair disc users, System Recovery Options window opens.
 Select your preferred keyboard layout from Select a keyboard input method box.
 Then click Next.

-In case you booted from Windows 8 Recovery Drive or System Repair Disc, Choose your keyboard layout screen appears.
+In case you booted from Windows 8/8.1 or 10 Recovery Drive or System Repair Disc, Choose your keyboard layout screen appears.
 Click your keyboard layout, or if one is not visible, click the See more keyboard layouts link until you see the correct layout.

 For Windows DVD users, Install Windows dialog appears.
 Select your preferred settings from Time and currency format and Keyboard or input method boxes.
 I suggest you leave Language to "English" here to better understand this article.
 Click Next to continue.